When you head to a restaurant and find a queue out the door, what do you think?

 How to create a positive wait experience

-The impact of restaurant wait times is a superbly fascinating topic that many scientific studies have investigated.
-One of them, Bielen & Demoulin, 2007, found that setting expectations for wait times helped to reduce the stress experienced by customers.
-They also concluded that uncertainty over wait time affected customer responses to service and that a pleasant waiting environment had a positive impact on mood and perception.
+The impact of restaurant waiting times is a superbly fascinating topic that many scientific studies have investigated.
+One of them, Bielen & Demoulin, 2007, found that setting expectations for waiting times helped to reduce the stress experienced by customers.
+They also concluded that uncertainty over the waiting time affected guest responses to service and that a pleasant waiting environment had a positive impact on mood and perception.

 What this means is that customers' waiting experience has direct consequences on how they judge and enjoy their overall time with you.
 If their wait time is estimated wrongly or they spend the wait in discomfort, they could be less than forgiving, even if the food and service once seated are amazing.